Alabama: Jones scores stunning win over Moore

 "I am truly overwhelmed," he added.
 "We have shown, not just around the state of Alabama, but we have shown the country the way that we can be unified."

+Alabama Secretary of State John Merrill told CNN that while results are not yet certified, it is "highly unlikely" Jones will not be the winner of the Senate race.

+"I would find that highly unlikely to occur ... there's not a whole of mistakes that are made," Merrill said.

-The Republican Party's narrow Senate majority is now trimmed to 51-49.
+Should the results hold, the Republican Party's narrow Senate majority will be trimmed to 51-49.
 And two wings -- the establishment led by Senate Majority Leader Mitch McConnell and an insurgency led by former Trump White House chief strategist Steve Bannon -- are now in open civil war headed into an already fraught midterm election year.

 It's an especially awkward outcome for Trump, who endorsed Moore on Twitter and rallied for him at a campaign event just across Alabama's state line.